dsync89/Ultimate-Guide-to-Migrate-SXOS-SX-Core-to-Atmosphere/README.md

 1. Directly from SXOS bootloader
 **SXOS bootloader -> fusee_primary.bin (payload.bin) -> profit!**

+> Note: This is the method used by Sthetix in his video on **MIGRATING FROM THE SX OS TO ATMOSPHERE** (https://www.sthetix.info/migrating-from-the-sx-os-to-atmosphere/)

 2. Chainload via Hekate.
 **SXOS bootloader -> hekete.bin (payload.bin) -> chainload (select fusee_primary.bin) from `/bootloader/payload`**